syre-data/docs/source/get_started/local_project-basic.rst

 	}

 You'll notice this was almost the same as creating the Containers, with one major change: the ``file`` field.
 This should point to the data file of the Asset, in our case ``data.csv``.
 From the experiment results, copy the ``recipe_a-batch_1.csv`` file into the Asset folder, and rename it to ``data.csv``.
 Great! we just made our first Asset.
-Doing this by hand, though, can be tedious, so let's see hwo to automate it.
+Doing this by hand, though, can be tedious, so let's see how to automate it.

 From the project root (``data`` folder) run